aldrei0123456789/drei-portfolio/README.md

 - 📍 I live in Brgy.
 Pulung Maragul, Purok 6 Sitio Pader, Angeles City, Pampanga.
 - 💡 My hobbies are listening to music, watching anime,cooking,playing basketball and online games.
 - 🍗 My favorite ulam are sinigang, tinola and adobo
-- 💻 PL Languages I know are -> C, Java, (not so confident)
+- 💻 PL Languages I know are -> C, Java, and Python (not so confident)

 ---